-When does the hair fall out?
+When does lanugo fall off?

-Some babies are born with some lanugo in a specific area, speciaally in the back, shoulders and head, because these are the parts that take the most time to fall out, the lanugo being at times quite dark and long.
+Some babies are born with some lanugo in a specific area, especially in the back, shoulders and head, because these are the parts that take the most time to fall out, the lanugo being at times quite dark and long.
 Nonetheless, most of the babies loss the lanugo during the 40th week of pregnancy.
 The removal takes place inside the uterine cavity.

 The hair is suspended in the amniotic fluid, contributing to the formation of meconium, being feasible that the baby swallowed some lanugo if it is floating in the amniotic fluid.
 That does not represent a major problem to be concerned about, as it will be excreted in the urine.